 |Program Auto Exposure (Flexible)|

-Very similar to AUTO exposure but you have access to all the normal manual controls, can set the ISO, exposure compensation, use AE lock, bracketing etc. Program AE is flexible which means that you can select one of a variety of equal exposures (in 1/3 or 1/2 EV steps depending on C.Fn I-1) by turning the main dial.
+Very similar to AUTO exposure, but you have access to all the normal manual controls, can set the ISO, exposure compensation, use AE lock, bracketing, etc. Program AE is flexible,, so you can select one of a variety of equal exposures (in 1/3 or 1/2 EV steps depending on C.Fn I-1) by turning the main dial.
 Example:

 • 1/30 F2.8 (metered)